gem/oq-engine/doc/manual/oq-manual.rst

 assets information, in conjunction with the metadata section in the usual xml format.

-Let us take a look at the metadata section of the exposuremodel, which is listed as usual in an xml file:
+Let us take a look at the metadata section of the *Exposure Model*, which is listed as usual in an xml file:

 .. container:: listing